anandka/dockerbasic/Docker-repo-setup.md

 ~~~~~~~~

-If your domain name doesnt have a DNS then please enter your ip and domain name in /etc/hosts
+If your domain name doesnt have a DNS entry then please enter your ip and domain name in /etc/hosts

 ~~~~~~
  vi /etc/hosts